 “BC Recovery Benefit is a one-time, tax-free payment of up to $1,000 for eligible families and single parents and up to $500 for eligible individuals.
-You have until June 30, 2021 to apply.
-You must apply to receive the benefit” (Government of British Columbia, 2021).
+The BC Recovery Benefit application is closed effective July 1, 2021.
+(Government of British Columbia, 2021).

 One-time payment to persons with disabilities – Canada.ca

 “Non-taxable, non-reportable, one-time payment provides up to $600 in recognition of the extraordinary expenses incurred by persons with disabilities during the COVID-19 pandemic.”